 marriage AND the conduct of that spouse is consistent with that

-intent.
-The court can take into consideration all facts and
+Parties in mediation are able to take into consideration all facts and

 circumstances and information in arriving at the date of separation and work together to agree upon the date of separation.

 Contact Carol Delzer at Family Law Center to schedule a Mediation consultation Info@FamilyLawCenter.US